-The working hours of an adult are limited to 8 hours a day and 48 hours a week.
+Article 64 of Law No. 6 of 2010 (hereafter the "Law") governs working hours in the Private Sector.
+The working hours of an adult are limited to 8 hours a day and 48 hours a week except in the circumstances specified in the Law.
 A rest break of at least 1 hour must be allowed after 5 consecutive hours of work.
 Rest periods are not included in the calculation of working hours.
-These standard hours may be increased or decreased by the Ministry of Social Affairs and Labour in certain cases, such as hotel workers.
+These standard hours may be increased or decreased by the Public Authority of Manpower in certain cases, such as hotel workers.

 5.5.
-Cost of Employment

-5.5.1.
-Remuneration & Deductions
+Cost of Employment 5.5.1.
+Remuneration and Deductions

-Remuneration includes basic pay, incentives, commissions, obligatory bonus, gratuities from third parties and allowances from which the employee benefits (such as housing allowance), but excludes allowances on account of expenses and profit shares.
+Article 55 of the Law defines remuneration in the private sector.
+Remuneration includes basic pay, and any other payments made to the employee on a periodic basis, including bonuses, benefits, allowances, grants, endowments or cash benefits, but excludes allowances on account of expenses and profit shares.
 Payment of a bonus is obligatory if it is stipulated in the contract of employment or in the by-laws of the firm or it has been paid in the same amount regularly every year.